PrototypeX37/Better-VRC-Size-Viewer/README.md

 - Allows you to crunch all textures quality using crunch compression.
 - Adjust the quality of compression
 - Adjust the processing speed of compressino
-- Change the resolution of textures (Soon)
+- Change the resolution of textures

 - Optimize meshes